kvalle/grinder-workshop/README.md

 In this task, we will enhance the script to inspect the responses, and validate them against a set of requirements.
 Should not the response fulfil the requirements, we will fail the particular test.

-In this task, we have not made any code for you to start from.
+Here we have not made any code for you to start from.
 Instead, you'll be able to use the results from task 2 as a basis, and expand on that.
 In case you did not quite finish the previous task, but still would like to move ahead, make use of the [provided solutions](https://github.com/kvalle/grinder-workshop/tree/master/solutions).